nocatchynamehere/ai-agent/README.md

-# 🔧 AI Code Assistant + Legacy Project Refactor
+# 🤖 AI-Powered Code Assistant & Legacy Refactor Project

 ## ⚠️ **Security Notice:**
 This tool includes guardrails such as path whitelisting and a 30-second execution timeout.
 However, it does execute local Python files and **must not** be used with untrusted or user-submitted code unless further sandboxing (e.g., containers, firejailing) is added.